-- Designers engaged in interior design, architecture, graphic or interaction design who require applied research skills from companies/organizations.
+- Designers engaged in interior design, architecture, graphic or interaction design who would like to acquire applied research skills for companies or organizations.

-- Researchers with a background in social sciences, anthropology etc. who conduct research for creative product development in industry -- Healthcare IT companies, Engineering etc.
+- Researchers with a background in social sciences, anthropology, etc. who conduct research for creative product development in industries such as Healthcare, IT companies, Engineering, etc.

-- Business and market professionals to advance understanding of design research for marketing.
+- Business and marketing professionals to advance understanding of design research for marketing.

-The course work for the concentration is applied to the program of study.
-For specifics, see Design Research Concentration on department web site.
+The coursework for the concentration is applied to the program of study.
+For specifics, see Design Research Concentration on the department web site.
 Concentrations do not appear on diplomas or transcripts.

-The student’s program for MA degree must include a minimum of 30 hours of graduate credit beyond the bachelor’s degree (or its equivalent).
-Fifteen of the 30-hour minimum must be selected from courses numbered at 8000 or 9000 level; no more than 40% of the 30-hour credit requirement can be satisfied by Research, Readings and Problems coursework.
+The MA degree must include a minimum of 30 hours of graduate credit beyond the bachelor’s degree (or its equivalent).
+Fifteen of the 30-hour minimum must be selected from courses numbered at 8000 or 9000 level; no more than 40% of the 30-hour credit requirement can be satisfied by Independent Study style courses such as Research, Readings and Problems coursework.

 In consultation with one’s graduate advisor, you will enroll in “core” courses and additional courses appropriate to your degree program.
 The academic program should be established in consultation with your adviser at the end of the first full semester.